 Remember that advance tickets are always in demand and might sell out quickly.
 We, therefore, recommend that you take advantage of this opportunity and book as early as possible.
 If you are unable to book until the day of travel, the best train companies serving the route may offer advance fares for an hour before the departure time.

 Consider Traveling Off-Peak Rather Than Peak Seasons

 Maybe you were not lucky enough to get advance tickets, or perhaps you want to enjoy a flexible and hassle-free traveling experience.
 Whichever the case, the easiest way to get cheap train tickets is to travel off-peak.
-Compared to traveling during peak season, traveling off-peak is much quieter, more relaxing, and cost-efficient.
+Compared to traveling during peak season, traveling off-peak is much quieter, more relaxing, and more cost-efficient.

 Usually, off-peak times are between 10 am and 4 pm and way past 7 pm.
 That said, it might be beneficial to start your journey a little earlier or later than you originally planned.
 If you are lucky enough, you might find a train company offering super-off tickets making the journey even cheaper and helping you save more.